usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ### Pixel to Ray

-As mentioned in the background section, a the ray corresponding to a pixel can be calculated in the following way:
+As mentioned in the background section, the ray corresponding to a pixel can be calculated in the following way:

 ```
 vec2 xy = coordinate.xy - resolution.xy / 2.0;